gsrankel/Capstone/README.md

 |**avg_distance**|*float*|The first, second, and third closest numbers multiplied together|

 ## Conclusion and Next Steps:
-In our conclusion, we can say that although our model is predicting like we wanted too on both stations in which we didn't expect to see much of a change in our predictions vs our actual for Port Authority and we we had a positive trend in our model for Jackson Heights, this model still needs more data to ensure its accuracy over a longer period of time.
-We were able to see by our residuals and predictions that for the most part, our model was tending to predict on the more conservative side in which we some of the actual data tended to be a little more volatile but we were able to see clear and obvious trends that showed that there are positive trends in our dataset.
+In our conclusion, we are able to say that we were able to build a successful model to determine whether or not we can beat the average turnstiles per year at a certain station.
+We can also say that although our model is predicting like we wanted too on both stations in which we didn't expect to see much of a change in our predictions vs our actual for Port Authority and we we had a positive trend in our model for Jackson Heights, this model still needs more data to ensure its accuracy over a longer period of time.
+We were able to see by our residuals and predictions that for the most part, our model was tending to predict on the more conservative side in which we some of the actual data tended to be a little more volatile but we were able to see clear and obvious trends that showed that there are positive trends in our dataset

 Even with limited data, I would still recommend Starbucks to look into that area as a means of possible expansion.
 Unlike what we saw for Port Authority, our SARIMA model for Jackson heights did show an positive trend with its predictions to give us hope that with this information along with seeing that there were not a lot of Starbucks that were close by, hope that it could be a target area.
 Other findings that we saw would be that the best time, if they were to proceed, would be to look at openings more in the fall as 3 of the top 4 months seem to come at the end of the year as well as Wednesday being the day to open as it showed to be the day that did have the most foot traffic happening during the week.